ceph/ceph/doc/rados/configuration/ceph-conf.rst

 - :term:`Ceph Manager` (``ceph-mgr``)
 - :term:`Ceph OSD Daemon` (``ceph-osd``)

-Ceph Storage Clusters that support the :term:`Ceph File System` also run at least one :term:`Ceph Metadata Server` (``ceph-mds``).
-Clusters that support :term:`Ceph Object Storage` run Ceph RADOS Gateway daemons (``radosgw``).
+Any Ceph Storage Cluster that supports the :term:`Ceph File System` also runs at least one :term:`Ceph Metadata Server` (``ceph-mds``).
+Any Cluster that supports :term:`Ceph Object Storage` runs Ceph RADOS Gateway daemons (``radosgw``).

-Each daemon has a number of configuration options, each of which has a default value.
-You may adjust the behavior of the system by changing these configuration options.
-Be careful to understand the consequences before overriding default values, as it is possible to significantly degrade the performance and stability of your cluster.
-Note too that default values sometimes change between releases.
+Each daemon has a number of configuration options, and each of those options has a default value.
+Adjust the behavior of the system by changing these configuration options.
+Make sure to understand the consequences before overriding the default values, as it is possible to significantly degrade the performance and stability of your cluster.
+Remember that default values sometimes change between releases.
 For this reason, it is best to review the version of this documentation that applies to your Ceph release.